JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 #### 4.3 Preference Table Interaction

-Reading a value from a preferences table is done with `Preferences_ValGet(inputtable,item,subitem)`, where _"inputtable"_ is the table that preferences data is stored in, _"item"_ is the identifier string of a subtable and _"subitem"_ is the index of a value in the subtable.
+Reading a value from a preferences table is done with `Preferences_ValGet(inputtable,item,subitem)`, where _"inputtable"_ is the table that preferences data is stored in, _"item"_ is the identifier string of a sub-table and _"subitem"_ is the index of a value in the sub-table.
 _"Subitem"_ may be omitted, which will pick the value after the identifier string (index 2).
 Using the example table above,  `Preferences_ValGet(MyConfigTable,"MyOtherParameter",4)` would return `"Yes"`.

-Writing a value to a preferences table is done with `Preferences_ValSet(inputtable,item,newvalue,subitem)`, where _"inputtable"_ is the table that preferences data is stored in, _"item"_ is the identifier string of a subtable, _"newvalue"_ is the value to be written and _"subitem"_ is the index of a value in the subtable.
+Writing a value to a preferences table is done with `Preferences_ValSet(inputtable,item,newvalue,subitem)`, where _"inputtable"_ is the table that preferences data is stored in, _"item"_ is the identifier string of a sub-table, _"newvalue"_ is the value to be written and _"subitem"_ is the index of a value in the sub-table.
 Using the example table above,  `Preferences_ValSet(MyConfigTable,"MyOtherParameter","No",4)` would set the  `"Yes"` at index 4 to `"No"`.

 Reference: `XLuaUtils/Submodules/xluautils_core_common.lua`